floragunncom/search-guard-docs/_content/_docs_signals/context_checks.md

 Each watch can define as many inputs, transformations, calculations and conditions as required, in any order.

-Each step in  the execution chain is called a `check` and needs to have a unique name.
+Each step in  the execution chain is called a *check*.
 Example:

 ```
 {